 Darren Ellwein has been principal of Harrisburg South Middle School, Harrisburg, South Dakota for eight years.
 He has always had a passion for technology.
-Darren believes technology and personalized learning has a transformational potential for growth in learning, for teachers and students.
+Darren believes technology and personalized learning have the transformational potential for growth in learning, for teachers and students.

 I’m very fortunate to have met and spent time with Darren in Minnesota at the TIES conference and in California when he was at a Google event.
 I love sharing his stories and videos with schools and am excited to share excerpts from the podcast with you.